10 steps on how to plan a community event

 3. Line up your vendors.

 Identify vendors you want to use (such as caterers), and confirm their availability and price.
 Once you’re sure their pricing fits into your budget, secure contracts with them.
-A week before your event, reconfirm your suppliers’ arrival times and responsibilities.
+A week before your community event, reconfirm your suppliers’ arrival times and responsibilities.

 4. Enlist help.